bliiir/R/Coursera/Getting and Cleaning Data/week_4/assignment/codebook.md

 ---

-## Files used to produce the tidy.txt 20Dataset
+## Files used to produce the tidy.txt Dataset

 The data in the "tidy.txt" dataset is a merger of the following files: